Giveth/giveth-docs/dapps/testingGIVeconomy.md

 ### GIVfarm
-The GIVfarm staging deployment uses both Gnosis Chain and Kovan (mainnet) Networks.
+The GIVfarm staging deployment uses both Gnosis Chain and Kovan (Mainnet) Network.
 The token used for this deployment is *DRGIV3*:
 - `0x83a8eea6427985C523a0c4d9d3E62C051B6580d3` on Gnosis Chain
 - `0x29434a25abd94ae882aa883eea81585aaa5b078d` on Kovan